 This is a cool trick to save time if you are making this on a busy weeknight.

 This is also a great recipe to use up leftover ground meat.

-This is the secret ingredient that you’ll need to make the cornbread shine:
+Corn Extract is the secret ingredient that will make your keto taco pie shine:

 Check it out here.
 It is available on Prime too.
 I have not seen it in my local grocery store yet…

 - Once you add the wet ingredients your dough should look sort of puffy and light.